smateu/yii2-ip2location/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-An extension that allows you to obtain the visitor's location information from any IP address.
-Uses IP2Location Database.
+A Yii2 extension allows you to get the user's location by IP address.
+Use a free Ip2Location LITE database.
-Implemented automatic database update.
+Auto-update database.

 ## Install